-The recent introduction of stateful stream processing [9, 14,17] allowed to develop a new kind of real-time applications.
-It enabled to combine hot and cold data into a single Real-Time data flow using the concept of Stream Tables [17, 16].
-Interestingly, the concept of duality between Stream and Table is not new, it has already been introduced in STREAM as the concept of “Relation to Stream” transformation.
-However, this is only with the emergence of state management that these concepts are now usable in real-time and in a completely distributed manner as Stream Tables.
+The recent introduction of stateful stream processing [9, 14,16] has enabled the development of a new kind of real-time applications.
+Indeed, hot and cold data have been combined into a single real-time data flow using the concept of Stream Tables [16, 15].
+We have to notice that the concept of duality between Streams and Tables is not recent.
+It was first introduced in 2003 as “Relation to Stream” transformation, called STREAM .
+However, it is only with the emergence of state management that Stream Tables can now be used in real time and in a completely distributed manner.

-Stateful stream processing enabled a second interesting usage of Stream & complex event processing: data management.
-New architecture patterns have been proposed to resolve data pipelines and data management within the enterprise.
-In [11,12], the authors describe a way to redesign ETL (Extract Transform and Load) using Stream processing.
-This opened the door to completely redesign the way the data are transported, stored and used within Big Data environment by breaking down silos between EDW and Big Data lakes as shown by .
-In Gartner describes how a Data Hub can be implemented to store and distribute data within an enterprise context.
+Furthermore, stateful stream processing has been applied in data management using Stream & Complex Event Processing (CEP).
+New architecture patterns were proposed to resolve data pipelines and data management within the enterprise.
+For instance, the authors in [11,12] proposed new designs for the Extract, Transform and Load (ETL) steps based on stream processing.
+Thus, by breaking down silos between Enterprise data warehouses (EDW) and Big Data lakes , doors have been opened to completely redesign the way data are transported, stored and used within the Big Data environment.
+More recently, Friedman et al. describe how a Data Hub can be implemented to store and distribute data within an enterprise context.

-As a result, we encourage submissions studying scalable online learning and incremental learning on stream processing infrastructures.
-In addition, we also encourage submissions on Data Stream management, data architecture using Stream processing and the Internet of Things data streaming, Finally, we also encourage submissions studying the usage of stream processing in new innovative architectures.
+For the present workshop, and following the discussion above, submissions studying scalable online learning, and incremental learning on stream processing infrastructures are welcomed.
+We also encourage submissions on data stream management, data architecture using stream processing and the Internet of Things (IoT) data streaming.
+Additionally, we appreciate submissions studying the usage of stream processing in new innovative architectures.

-After the success of the first three editions of this workshop, co-located with the IEEE Big Data 2016 & 2017 & 2018, this fourth edition is an excellent opportunity to bring together actors from academia and industry to discuss, to explore and to define new opportunities and use cases in the area.
+After the success of the first three editions of this workshop, co-located with the IEEE Big Data 2016, 2017 and 2018, this fourth edition will be an excellent opportunity to bring together actors from academia and industry to discuss, explore and define new opportunities and use cases.
 The workshop will benefit both researchers and practitioners interested in the latest research in real-time and stream processing.
-The workshop will showcase prototypes or products leveraging big data technologies as well as models, efficient algorithms for scalable complex event processors and context detection engines, or new architecture leveraging stream processing.
+It will showcase prototypes or products leveraging big data technologies as well as models, efficient algorithms for scalable CEP and context detection engines, and also new architectures leveraging stream processing.